School of Radiologic Technology

 An applicant who has a felony or misdemeanor conviction must determine if he/she will be eligible for the Registry examination before he/she applies to the program.
 It is the responsibility of the applicant to pursue this matter.
 The program is not and will not be involved in this process in any manner.

 The American Registry of Radiologic Technologists will consider, for determination of eligibility, any felony or misdemeanor conviction of an applicant on a case-by-case basis.
 The ARRT charges a fee for this service.
-To obtain Ethics Review Pre-application information, contact the ARRT at the following address:
+To obtain Ethics Review Pre-application information, contact the ARRT at:

 American Registry of Radiologic Technologists